ankitv1004/de_task/README.md

 3. Trigger etl_dag from airflow web UI.

 Note

 a).
 Sometimes Sql server does not get connected.
-If it happens rerunning script resolves it. b).**Data is already inserted in Source db.
+If it happens, rerunning script resolves it. b).**Data is already inserted in Source db.
 Running the pipeline extracts , tansforms and loads the data in Mongodb.** c).
 To check data in source db, use connection code from data_extract script.
    To check data in target db, use connection code from insert_data script.